mikelgalafate/Robotica-MUVA/P1/README.md

 ## Follow Line

-This is the <a href="https://unibotics.org/academy/exercise/follow_line/">Follow Line</a> exercise from <a href="https://unibotics.org/academy/main">Unibotics</a> about creating a program that follows the red line in an F1 circuit.
+This is the <a href="https://unibotics.org/academy/exercise/follow_line/">Follow Line</a> exercise from <a href="https://unibotics.org/academy/main">Unibotics</a> by <a href="https://jderobot.github.io/">JdeRobot</a> about creating a program that follows the red line in an F1 circuit.

 It is based on the PID controller where PDI stands for:
 - Proportional: $u = -K_pe$